 - Administrator login access to the console of your vSphere/ESXi machine

 VMware recommends that you choose vSphere version 6.7 for this work.
 Choosing vSphere 6.7 update 1 will allow you to use the vMotion feature along with your GPU-enabled VM’s.
 If you choose to use vSphere 6.5 then ensure you are on update 1 before proceeding.

-Carefully review the pre-requisites and other details in the NVIDIA GRID Software User Guide document
+Carefully review the pre-requisites and other details in the NVIDIA vGPU Software User Guide document

 1.1 Set the GPU Device to vGPU Mode Using the vSphere Host Graphics Setting

 A GPU card can be configured in one of two modes: vSGA (shared virtual graphics) and vGPU.
 The NVIDIA card should be configured with vGPU mode.
 This is specifically for use of the GPU in compute workloads, such as in machine learning or high performance computing applications.

 Access the ESXi host server either using the ESXi shell or through SSH.
 You will need to enable SSH access using the ESXi management console as SSH is disabled by default.To enable vGPU mode on the ESXi host, use the command line to execute this command:

 You may also get to this setting through the vSphere Client by choosing your host server and using the navigation